ArkEcosystemArchive/docs-legacy/docs/tutorials/node/setupdevnet.md

 ### Minimum Requirements

-The setup is not suitable as a Delegate Devnet Node
+The setup is only suitable as a Delegate Devnet Node or an Ark relay Node.

 - 1 Dedicated CPU Core
 - 4GB Ram